AlessandroLodi/LP_Meccanica_24/README.md

 # Meccanica Classica
-## Laurea Professionalizzate in Costruzioni e Gestione del Territorio
+## Laurea Professionalizzante in Costruzioni e Gestione del Territorio
 ### UNIMORE, Anno Accademico 2024—2025

 > "Study hard what interests you the most in the most undisciplined, irreverent and original manner possible."